gauravalgo/CLove/README.md

 How to build
 ============
+Download or clone CLove.
+- On Linux based systems : download cmake and make (sudo apt-get install cmake && make).
+Call "cmake ../ && make" from a new folder called "build".
-In order to build CLove you'll need CMake and GCC.
-Download or clone CLove and call "cmake ../ && make" from a new folder called "build".
-If you are on Windows then you'll need CMake GUI.
+- On Os X systems : download cmake and make (sudo brew install cmake && make).
+Call "cmake ../ && make" from a new folder called "build".
+- On Windows : download https://www.microsoft.com/en-us/download/details.aspx?id=6812 (required by SDL) and QT Community and build CLove using it.

 Features
 ========